tingtang2/AI_Lab2/readme.txt

 To run file:
     python3 test.py

-To run on the different grids:
-    On line 45  of test.py, change board1 to board2 or board3 to run the program on the different inital boards provided Each board is hard coded from lines

 Structure of program:
     - A Board object keeps track of Piece insances.
 Information about a chess board and each piece are stored in